Wavelet Analysis with Pyleoclim#

 • Pyleoclim enables wavelet and wavelet coherence analysis.

 • evenly-spaced data are handled with the CWT algorithm of Torrence & Compo (1998), which is very fast; unevenly-spaced data are handled through the WWZ algorithm of Foster (1996), which is slow.
-The temptation to interpolate is strong, but it has serious downsides (INTERPOLATION = MAKING UP DATA!).
+The temptation to interpolate is strong, but it has downsides.
 WWZ should be preferred, though CWT+interpolation can be used at exploratory stages.

 • Both Scalogram and Coherence objects have a built-in signif_test() method, which the plot() method will know what to do with.